interstitialRedirectModalTitle

 Get our newsletter

-Want to learn more about some of the issues being discussed at COP27?
-In this last section of the guide, we’ve curated key resources to help you stay informed on six of the most important issues at the climate conference.
+Want to learn more about some of the issues discussed at COP28?
+In this last section of the guide, we’ve curated articles and videos on the most important issues at this year's climate conference.

 Climate Adaptation